AJ-Work-Smoothie/jbus/jbus_3_0A.md

     - `:` is the *action/parameter separator*
     - `10` is the *parameter*

   Accompanying this format is a function called `parseCommand`.
 Pass in an ActionParameter struct, and `parseCommand` will split a singluar command into an action and a parameter and write those to the two strings inside of the struct.
+Parse command always erases the ActionParameter struct each call.

 ### More details
+- Make sure to check the different buffer sizes.
+Names can be no longer than 10 chars.
 - Between the start character `~` and the first `|` is the message length.
 The message length counts the amount of bytes from the first length (index 1) byte through the end of the payload marker `}`.
 The message len is represented by two ASCII hex characters.
 - Immediately following the `|` is the name of the sender.
 The sender name is the substring between the `|` and the open `{` character.
 - Payload appears between `{` and `}`.
 The `}` marks the end of the payload and the start of the checksum
 - The checksum is a XOR of all bytes from the first length byte (index 1) through the `}` character.
 The checksum result is represented as two ASCII hex characters (e.g., 0A, 1B, FF) and immediately follows the `}` with no delimiter.
 - Maximum packet size is 256 bytes
 - No individual command should exceed 32 chars.
 If you absolutely must send the worlds largest barcode, then split up the message into separate commands
 - Maxium number of commands per message is seven.
-7 * 32 = 224, must be less than MAX_ARR_SIZE(256) & save room for the message wrapper.
+7 * 32 = 224, must be less than MAX_ARR_SIZE(256) & save room for the message wrapper
+- When calling `send(. . .)` you must *ALWAYS* put `nullptr` as your last argument.
+If you don't, the program will crash!

 ### Packet Structure
 - [STARTi] = `~`